marcosnils/bin/README.md

 ```
 bin install <repo> [path] # Downloads the latest binary and makes it executable
+bin ensure # Ensures that all binaries listed in the configuration are present
 bin update [bin]... # Scans binaries and prompts for update
 bin ls # List current binaries and it's versions
 bin remove <bin>... # Deletes one or more binaries